mdn/content/files/en-us/web/javascript/memory_management/index.md

 function f(a) {
   return a + 2;
-} // allocates a function (which is a callable object)
+} // allocates memory for a function (which is a callable object)

 // function expressions also allocate an object someElement.addEventListener('click', function() {